LordLobo/LLRoundSwitch/readme.md

 LLRoundSwitch - Enhanced UISwitch replacement with ARC support
 ==============================================================

-v0.1 not-even-alpha : transposed DCRoundSwitch code
+12-05-2011 v0.1 not-even-alpha : transposed DCRoundSwitch code
+12-12-2011 v0.2 Beta: Added demo project, fixed KnobLayer memory leaks - test away

 This is a placeholder README which will be fleshed out once I get more done.